Get 50% Discount Offer 26 Days

 5. Create a Compressed Tar Archive with Bzip2

 For higher compression, use the -j option for bzip2.
-This command creates an archive while applying bzip2 compression, which usually results in smaller file sizes compared to gzip.
+This command creates an archive while applying bzip2 compression, which usually results in smaller file sizes than gzip.
 It’s great for maximizing space savings.

 tar -cjvf archive_name.tar.bz2 file1 file2 directory/